IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 ```
 - Command   : update
   Parameter : contractName
-  Function  : Update contractName
+  Feature    : Update contractName
-  Note      : If the contractName corresponding contractVersion information not exists then the operation will fail.
-At this time, you can add first; The overwritten information can be queried through the historylistCommand and reset by resetCommand.
+  Note      : If the contractName corresponding contractVersion not exists then the operation will fail.
+So need add first; The overwritten information can be queried by historylistCommand and reset by resetCommand.

 ```javascript
 babel-node cns_manager.js update Test